codacy/docs/docs/organizations/roles-and-permissions-for-synced-organizations.md

 ## Configuring who can change analysis configurations {: id="change-analysis-configuration"}

 By default, only users with Write permission on a repository can change analysis configurations.
-In your Organization's settings, you can find **Members privileges** where you can define the lowest permission required to [ignore issues](../repositories/issues.md#ignoring-and-managing-issues) for your organization, [ignore files](../repositories-configure/ignoring-files.md) and [configure your code patterns](../repositories-configure/code-patterns.md) on your organization.
+In your Organization's settings, you can find **Members privileges** where you can define the lowest permission required to [ignore issues](../repositories/issues.md#ignoring-and-managing-issues) for your organization, [ignore files](../repositories-configure/ignoring-files.md), [configure your code patterns](../repositories-configure/code-patterns.md) and [manage your branches](../repositories-configure/managing-branches.md) on your organization.

 ![Configuring who can change analysis configurations](images/analysis-configuration.png)